Pyrdacor/Ambermoon/FileSpecs/Characters.md

 0x0112 | byte[16] | Name (encoding DOS-Latin-1, codepage 850 or 437)
 0x0122 | [ItemSlot](Items.md)[9] | Equipment
 0x0158 | [ItemSlot](Items.md)[24] | Inventory items

+## Attributes and abilities

+Each attribute (including the character's age) and ability stores 4 values:
+- Current value (without bonus)
+- Max value (can be exceeded by current value + bonus)
+- Bonus value (granted by equipment etc)
+- Backup value

+The actual effective and also displayed value is the current value plus the bonus value.

+The backup value stores the current value if a temporary effect is active which affects the current value.
+A good example is the exhaustion ailment.
+If cuts all attribute current values in half.
+So the backup value will then store the current value before reduction and the new current value is cut in half.
+When the effect ends the backup value is assigned to the current value.

 ## Additional monster data